camilamejia3/ProTech/milestone4.md

 Clinton Miller:
   - Generate a php file that allows users to also search the categories by category ID which will generate a full list of all products in that category.
   - Test Functionaly with products page to ensure all pages are working together.
 Make necessary code adjustment(s).

+Shayne Roberts
+-Implement a secure login page with validation and authentication.
+-Connect the user registration and login page to redirect to the shopping page upon successful login.
+-Implement a logout function to securely end user sessions.
+-Design an account management page with options to edit user information.
+-Enable users to upload and update their profile picture.
+-Integrate the account management page within the shopping page's user interface.
+-Implement functionalities to handle user account deletion or deactivation.
+-Test and debug the entire website, ensuring smooth navigation and functionality.
+-Implement necessary security measures